-Report: Armed men board tanker off Strait of Hormuz by Iran
+Armed men seize, release tanker off Iran by Strait of Hormuz

-DUBAI, United Arab Emirates (AP) — Armed men boarded a Hong Kong-flagged oil tanker off the coast of Iran near the crucial Strait of Hormuz amid heightened tensions between Iran and the U.S., a British monitoring organization and a private intelligence firm said Tuesday.
+DUBAI, United Arab Emirates (AP) — Armed men boarded a Hong Kong-flagged tanker ship Tuesday off the coast of Iran near the crucial Strait of Hormuz, holding the ship for a short time before releasing it amid heightened tensions between Tehran and the U.S., authorities said.

+No one immediately claimed responsibility for the seizure, though suspicion fell on Iran’s paramilitary Revolutionary Guard.
+Iranian officials and state media did not immediately acknowledge the incident and the U.S. Navy’s Bahrain-based 5th Fleet did not respond to a request for comment.

-The incident near Iran’s Ras al-Kuh coast was not immediately acknowledged by either the U.S. Navy’s Bahrain-based 5th Fleet, or Iranian officials.
-However, it comes after the private maritime intelligence firm warned of suspicious incidents in recent days near the strait, through which a fifth of all oil is traded.
+The incident comes after a private maritime intelligence firm warned of suspicious incidents in recent days near the strait, through which a fifth of all oil is traded.
 Oil tankers previously have been a target during the tensions.

-The United Kingdom Maritime Trade Organization said in an alert Tuesday night the vessel “had been boarded by armed men while at anchor” near the strait off the Iranian coast.
+The incident happened near Iran’s Ras al-Kuh coast.
+The United Kingdom Maritime Trade Organization said in an alert that the vessel “had been boarded by armed men while at anchor.”

 “All vessels in the vicinity are to stay vigilant and to report any incidents,” the warning said, urging ships to “exercise caution.”

-The 5th Fleet did not immediately respond to a request for comment.
+The U.K. organization later said the ship had been released and was underway under its captain’s control, without elaborating.

 Dryad Global, the private maritime intelligence firm that issued the first warnings about suspicious incidents, identified the ship as the Hong Kong-flagged SC Taipei.
-It said the 22 crew members aboard were all Chinese.
+It said the 22 crew members aboard were Chinese.
 It did not say how it knew the information.

 The SC Taipei’s satellite tracking beacon showed it off the coast of Iran in the general vicinity of the warning, according to data from the website MarineTraffic.com.
 The ship’s owners could not be immediately reached.